aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-vsto/missing-features-in-vsto/_index.md

 ﻿---
-title: Aspose.Words Features Missing in VSTO – Aspose.Words for .NET
+title: Aspose.Words Features Missing in VSTO
+second_title: Aspose.Words for .NET
 articleTitle: Aspose.Words Features Missing in VSTO
 linktitle: Aspose.Words Features Missing in VSTO
 description: "Perform some operations with documents faster and more conveniently than VSTO.
 In addition, there are operations that are not supported by VSTO using C#."